rtvalluri/TweetsbyPY/README.md

 # TweetsbyPY
-python program to retrieve First 5 tweets of a user
+python program to retrieve First 5 tweets of a user from Twitter